CrunchyData/crunchy-katacoda/postgis/load_data/02-srid.md

-When you load a spatial dataset into PostGIS, you'll either specify what spatial reference system to use, or it may be detected for you, depending on the import tool you use as well as the format the data came in.
-Generally you'll use the SRID (spatial reference identifier) to assign the reference system.
-Each reference system in `spatial_ref_sys` has an SRID.
+When you load a spatial dataset into PostGIS, you'll either specify what SRS to use, or it may be detected for you, depending on the import tool you use as well as the format the data came in.
+Generally you'll use the spatial reference identifier (SRID) to assign the reference system.
+Each SRS in `spatial_ref_sys` has a unique SRID.

+You may have seen that `spatial_ref_sys` also has an `auth_srid` column.
+`srid` and `auth_srid` will usually have the same value - it will only differ if you add new custom SRS to the table.

 ### How do we know what SRID to use?